QubitProducts/cherrytree/README.md

     intended this feature to be used.
   * consider pulling in router.js and route-recognizer as vendored dependencies
   * refactor and simplify get_handler_function - avoid using closure variables, instead keep state on the handler object
+  * don't pass in params as a top level object to the state constructor, pass them in as {params: params, queryParams, queryParams, router: router}